cblystone67/TabBank/README.md

 # TabBank
-## TabBank is a Django-based web application that allows users to store and organize guitar tabs and related information.
-It provides a user-friendly interface for managing tabs, searching for new tabs, and collaborating with others.
+## TabBank is a Django-based web application that allows users to store and organize songs along with their own with related information.
+It provides a user-friendly interface for managing songs, searching for new songs, and collaborating with others.

 ### Installation
 * Copy code